A condensing fan motor is an important component of an air conditioner or heat pump unit.

 Replacing a condensing fan motor is fairly simple and can save you a lot of money for the DIY (Do it yourself) type of person.
 An HVAC company will charge roughly 400-500 dollars, maybe more, to come out and fix it for you.
 While buying a new motor yourself costs roughly 60-150 dollars.

 Of course, care has to be taken; if a motor or start run capacitor is wired wrong, then it can burn up a motor and cost more money.
 If you have wired up a wall socket, roof fan, or other electrical household items, more than likely, it will not be a difficult job.

 There are many YouTube videos and books that can show the necessary steps.

 Replacing the start run capacitor should also be done at the same time.
 Using the old start run capacitor with a new motor can damage a new motor.

-The information needed for buying a new motor and capacitor are written on the side of each.
+The information needed for buying a new motor and capacitor is written on the side of each.

 The problem for many DIYers is that places like Home Depot or any home supply store do not carry these parts.
-Finding a HVAC service company that will sell you the parts is an option but they usually mark up the prices when they sell to a home owner.
+Finding an HVAC service company that will sell you the parts is an option, but they usually mark up the prices when they sell to a homeowner.
 The good news is that these parts can be easily ordered online at Amazon or eBay.

 Example Condensing Fan Motor On Amazon.